Want to help with a cleanup but don’t have time to arrange one yourself?

-- If not hosted at a livery: canoe, kayak, or other watercraft AND personal floatation device
+- If not hosted at a livery: canoe, kayak, or other watercraft AND personal flotation device

 - Heavy duty trash bags (stronger than the average household use bags)

 After party: We often have a potluck/BBQ after the cleanups, to say thanks!

 * Some cleanups have canoes provided for free, some for a slight charge, and for some cleanups, we ask that you to bring your own watercraft.

-* Cleanup volunteers need to provide their own gear.
-HRWC and partners will have some trash bags and gloves, but it helps if you have your own.
+* HRWC and partners will have some trash bags and gloves, but it helps if you have your own.

-Sponsored by: HRWC, DEQ, City of Ann Arbor Give 365, Ann Arbor Trout Unlimited, Huron River Fly Fishing Club, Schultz Outfitters, Huron-Clinton Metropolitan Authority, Skips Canoe Livery.
+Sponsored by: HRWC, DEQ, City of Ann Arbor Give 365, Ann Arbor Trout Unlimited, Huron River Fly Fishing Club, Schultz Outfitters, Huron-Clinton Metropolitan Authority, Skips Canoe Livery, and Toyota.

 Woody Debris Management

 Many believed that logjams were a significant problem in urban rivers and were completely removed from stream channels.
 New studies have shown that properly managed large woody debris help reduce erosion, provide habitat for fish and wildlife, and are an important part of a river system’s natural processes.
 It’s been recommend to leave most logjams in place.
 Woody Debris Management (WDM) is the process of determining whether to move, remove, or add woody debris in a river and how best to do that work.
 The Clean and Open Method of Woody Debris Management has been specifically developed to give guidance on how to manage logjams, preserving the benefits they provide while minimizing the problems they can create.

-We currently have no scheduled trainings for woody debris management.
-Please contact Jason if you would like to be involved in this project: email@example.com or 734-769-5123 x600
+We currently have no scheduled woody debris management training workshops.
+Please contact Jason if you would like to be involved in this project.
+Email Jason here or call (734) 769-5123 x600